 Most of us—even the most avid city dwellers—save a place in our hearts for the beauty of tamed nature.
 For this reason, we really want to believe our indoor gardening improves not only our mental health, but the air as well.
 Unfortunately, that just isn’t the case—at least, not in any significant way.

-In this article, we’ll discuss the belief that plants clean indoor air—both how it got started, and why it is misleading.
+We’ll discuss the belief that plants clean indoor air—both how it got started, and why it is misleading.
 We’ll also explain what plants do well, and why air purifiers still do it better.

 “Okay Mr. Smarty-Pants,” you reply as you water a pot of mother-in-law’s tongue.
 “If that’s true, why do hundreds of blog articles propound the best plants for purifying the air?
 Why is there a TED talk on it?
 Why do people sell air purifiers with plants in them?”